RAC-Git-Hub/customer_banking/README.md

 balance of their savings account, then enter the interest rate for savings account, then to provide the desired maturity period to calculate the earned interest.
-This system will return the customer's updated balance and earned interest for the given maturity period with values calculated to the two decimal places and the thousandths.
+This system will return the customer's updated balance and earned interest for the given maturity period with values calculated to two decimal places and the thousandths.
 The above process will be repeated for customer's cd account.
 ## Getting Started
 Before starting this assignment, make sure the user has a GitHub account, and also VS Code or similar IDE that can run Python 3.10 installed on the user's